Department: Early Childhood Education Lab School

 • CalSTRS (California State Teachers Retirement System)

 • APPLE (Accumulation Program for Part-Time Limited-Service Employees)

 To be eligible for this position, you must meet and provide evidence of the following minimum qualifications:

-Experience: 1.
-Required to qualify for Grade D-1: At least 350 days (three or more hours per day within four years) in a childcare setting.
+• Required for placement at Grade C-1: At least 175 days (three or more hours per day within four years) in a childcare setting.

 Diversity Statement: Palomar College serves over 30,000 students from a variety of backgrounds and we are proud to be a Hispanic Serving Institution.
 Our student body is rich in its diversity.
 Click here to see a quick overview of our student demographics on our recent Student Fact Sheet.

 Palomar College is committed to diversity, equity, inclusion, access and antiracism.
 We are dedicated to empowering students to succeed and are guided by our core values; some of which are the following:

 • Access - We make education possible for everyone.